-A large portion of this precinct is occupied by the SA Power Networks sub-station.
+A large portion of this precinct is occupied by the SA Power Networks sub-station and the separate ElectraNet transmission substation.

 Opportunities exist to foster collaboration between the traditional manufacturing businesses, with a broader based creative industries focus that celebrates the ethnic nature of some of the industries that currently exist in the precinct.